 Hi Daven!

 Reading your prompt puts a smile on my face.
 I’m really happy that you went through the experience with your brother, because I believe that indeed music touches people in uncountable ways.
 I think this is great!

+Here are a few things I would suggest:

-I would suggest that the 3 paragraphs highlighted yellow to be shortened to maximum 2 paragraphs – as a brief background of how you were before the experience.
+I would suggest that the 3 paragraphs highlighted yellow to be shortened to maximum 2 paragraphs – as a very brief background of how you were before the experience.

 If that still does not make the word count, I would suggest to cut the part highlighted green.

+I think the last sentence could be made better.
+You talked about how you realized that playing guitar was giving people satisfaction through a personal and emotional touch – how you could help brighten people’s mood and create a more comfortable and positive atmosphere.
+I think it would be good if you relate it to this

+Overall, it’s a great experience and essay you have here!

 Common app essay for reference